GraemeMalcolm/data-engineer/Instructions/Labs/01-Explore-Azure-Synapse.md

     > **Note**: Be sure to remember this password!

-7. Wait for the script to complete - this typically takes around 20 minutes; but in some cases may take longer.
+7. Wait for the script to complete - this typically takes around 15 minutes, but in some cases may take longer.
+While you are waiting, review the [What is Azure Synapse Analytics?](https://docs.microsoft.com/azure/synapse-analytics/overview-what-is) article in the Azure Synapse Analytics documentation.

-8. After creating the Synapse workspace and SQL Pool and loading the data, the script pauses the pool to prevent unnecessary Azure charges.
-When you're ready to work with your data in Azure Synapse Analytics, you'll need to resume the SQL Pool.
+## Explore Synapse Studio

+*Synapse Studio* is a web-based portal in which you can manage and work with the resources in your Azure Synapse Analytics workspace.